Save Link Road Forest

 • This site provides connectivity from the Watagan Range for species along the coast.

-• Last significant piece of bushland linking east Lake Macquarie and Newcastle’s reserves
+• Last significant piece of bushland linking east Lake Macquarie and Newcastle’s reserves.

 • Squirrel gliders inhabiting the Blackbutt Nature Reserve and the development site are currently connected through wildlife corridors running through Cardiff Heights.